microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ## Install Windows Admin Center

-Download Windows Admin Center from here and install: http://aka.ms/WACDownload

 note1 : you can run following code to download it from management machine if you provided Internet=$true in LabConfig).
-If not, copy it over to Management machine manually (ctrl+c, ctrl+v with Enhanced Session mmode)
+If not, copy it over to Management machine manually (ctrl+c, ctrl+v with Enhanced Session Mode)

 ````PowerShell
 #Create Temp directory